 Peer Vision Inclusion

 Peer Vision is an inclusive social skills program providing options for typical peers to collaborate with special needs populations.
-The social learning and experience that is shared amongst participants provides benefits that are immeasurable.
+The social learning and experience that is shared among participants provides benefits that are immeasurable.
 The program addresses the social constraints that often impede self esteem, self expression, and the ability to cope in stressful environments.
 With model peers as partners, there is opportunity for both typical and atypical teens to mutually understand that each person brings unique perspectives to life’s journey.
 This program provides typical peers the opportunity to empathize and understand the difficulties of socially disabled individuals and in turn become ambassadors for change in an often unfriendly world for adolescents with Aspergers and high functioning ASDs.

 The classes and meetings are headed by certified creative arts therapists, professional actors and certified instructors.
 Supervision provided by Behavioral Psychologist as needed.